 Chrisontheatre is not deferential to “authoritative” verdicts

 Let’s get this out of the way.
 I don’t see the appeal of Waiting for Godot, I think Quentin Tarantino is pretentious and overrated, and I find the praise for Damien Hirst nauseating.
 Oh, and I’m not that enthusiastic about Shakespeare, and I don’t see what all the fuss is about iambic pentameters.
-If you think holding any of these views invalidates my artistic opinions, then go away.
-This is not the blog for you.
+If you think holding any of these views invalidates my artistic opinions, then you’re better off reading academic textbooks.

 I once heard an interesting quote from Roger McGough.
 He said that when he was at school, he was never taught any modern poetry.
 His theory why was that when you taught the classics, scholars had already decided which works were great and which were unworthy, whilst with newer works, scholars were yet to deliver their verdict – and so, teachers shied away from expressing their own opinion in case it was “wrong”.
 Something similar, I suspect, happens in theatre blogs, especially ones eager to support the established local theatres.
 I can’t help wondering if people are holding off expressing views until the “proper” reviews are in, or only write positive reviews of plays shown in subsidised theatres because, well, it must be good if they programmed it, mustn’t it?